BrandonInspires/Javascript-Phase-1-and-2/README.md

  A pure function:
  1. Must take arguments
+ 1. Does not mutate state outside of its scope
  1. Given the same inputs will always produce the same output
  1. Does not produce [side effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29)
  1. Cannot call impure functions